Home > Specialized Use Cases > Password Protect Apps on Mac: Lock iMessage and Others

 password protect iMessage on Mac

-When you or anyone else tries to open the locked iMessage app, a window will show up asking for password.
+When you or anyone else tries to open the locked Messages app, a window will show up asking for password.
 No password?
 No access.

 requiring password to open locked iMessage app

-If someone tries to launch an app protected by AppCrypt and enters a wrong password, the app won’t open.
+If someone tries to launch iMessage or any apps protected by AppCrypt and enters a wrong password, it won’t open.
 The tool will also record the failed attempt with time and date and take a photo of the person who tries to break in.

 record failed attempts to open password protected apps

-Entering the correct password will unlock a locked app.
+Entering the correct password will unlock the locked app.
 To remove the lock from an app, select the app and press the delete key.

 Tips

-Enable the Auto Lock There is a feature to automatically relock an unlocked app after it’s not active for several minutes or after you leave your Mac for several minutes.
+Enable the Auto Lock for iMessage This tool offers a feature to automatically relock iMessage or any other locked app after it’s not active for several minutes or after you leave your Mac for several minutes.
 You can turn on this feature in AppCrypt Preferences.
+Check the 2 boxes under App Lock.
+Set your desired auto lock time.
 By the way, it’s recommended to turn on “Launch at system startup”.

 the Preferences window displaying the auto lock feature

-Lock apps at certain times You lock Messages with password to protect privacy.
-You may also want to lock game apps to prevent yourself or your child from spending too much time on them.
+Lock iMessage or certain apps at certain times You lock Messages with password to protect privacy.
+You may also want to lock certain apps like game apps to prevent yourself or your child from spending too much time on them.
 If so, you can use the Schedule feature.
 Select an app and click the clock icon that appears.
 Enable Custom Schedule and click Add Schedule.

 Free Download